 Hard vs Soft Skills

 There are two types of skills that are relevant when you are adding skills to your life story or reviewing the skills needed for a job that interests you.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Soft skills are skills that apply to every job.
 These are your people skills – interpersonal skills, communication skills, and other qualities that enable you to succeed in the workplace.

 Hard skills are the skills needed to do the job.
 For example, computer skills, administrative skills, or customer service skills.
 Learn more about the difference between hard and soft skills.

 A growing number of jobs require hybrid skills, which are a combination of soft and technical skills.
 Candidates with these skills are very competitive and can increase their earning power.

 Employers are looking to hire employees who have the right mix of two different types of skills: soft skills and rigorous skills.